MadiBrom/MadiBrom/README.md

 * React with Vite and Tailwind using a forest library palette
 * Toys mount inside a play field ref and are simple to extend
 * Canvas for particles and Web Audio for pops and chimes
-* Mouse, touch, and keyboard input supported with prefers reduced motion respected
+* Mouse, touch, and keyboard input supported, with prefers reduced motion respected
 * Minimal per toy state to avoid GC spikes

 ### Yarnia

-A cozy reading hub for fan created work.
+A cozy reading hub for fan-created work.
 Explore, share, and celebrate stories in a welcoming space.

 **Features**
 * User accounts for profiles and favorites